What to do in Mykonos in 3 days?

 180 Sunset Bar

-Right in the heart of Mykonos town, Scandinavian Bar is a crowd favorite.
+Right in the heart of Mykonos town, Scandinavian Bar is a crowd favorite and is on the list of best bars and clubs in Mykonos for a reason.
 Come here to dance the night away to well known DJ’s and to meet new people that are in very close proximity to you.
 The club is not very big so it can get wild as the night progresses.

 As mentioned earlier, Cavo Paradiso is one of the most famous clubs found in Mykonos.
 Parties that last until the early hours of the morning are a regular phenomenon at Cavo Paradisco.
 Don’t be surprised if you end up dancing side by side to famous celebrities from singers to actors to DJ’s at this hot summer club.